nailabc/markdown-cv/index.md

 </div>

 ## Summary
-I am a Ph.D. candidate at the University of Montreal, in the [Shapiro lab](http://www.shapirolab.ca/).
+Currently I'm a postdoctoral reseracher at the [INRS-ETE](https://inrs.ca/linrs/centres-de-recherche/centre-eau-terre-environnement/), supervised by Jérôme Comte.
+I did a PhD in biology at the University of Montreal, in the [Shapiro lab](http://www.shapirolab.ca/) a MSc in ecology at the Ferderal University of Minas Gerais, supervised by Alessandra Giani.
 I am interested in microbial and aquatic ecology, evolution and genomics.
 I am Fluent in English, French and Portuguese and I am engaged in science popularization and education in these three languages.
 I tell a bit of my story and research in this [video](https://www.youtube.com/watch?v=3dS7IfyQqfg&feature=youtu.be).

 ### Key skills
 * Bioinformatics for microbiome studies (metagenomics, whole-genome and amplicon sequencing)